christsven/H.E.A.T/ruleset/faq.md

 ### Why does [X] still use the same stats/range/PEN as in Bolt Action, even though they are so much more powerful?

 First of all, because the gameflow of BA is solid and I didnt want to change that.
-But also I think its not even that far fetched, as the PEN or armour in BA is always relative to each other.
+FurthermoreN these arent absolute values, they are representing how powerful the armour and penetration of contemporary vehicles are.
 So if we have a "medium" tank, that means it is classified as such compared to other tanks of its era.
 And in  the end, if everything gets stronger, nothing really gets buffed as a result, since the relative strengths even out.